Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

   - Assist-panel is added.
   - Rotary Selector support edit mode.
 - Voice Framework
-  - Voice engine model is changed to a service app for supporting download (Only for mobile and TV profile)
+  - Voice engine model is changed to a service app for supporting download (Only for mobile and TV profile).

 ## Multimedia Framework